unikraft/eurosys21-artifacts/README.md

 ## 5. Notes

+ * All experiments should be run as the `root` user on the host as it will require modifications to the host and running with elevated privileges.

  * We use intermediate Docker containers for building images and accessing pre-built binaries for many of the experiments.
 In addition to this, this repository clones the Linux kernel to make changes for testing.
 As a result,